 It’s Not All About Signage – For Care and Dementia Homes

 We know that many dementia care homes are providing colour fronted doors to help people recognise their own room.
-Some have installed clear memory boxes for residents and families to add personal photographs and recognisable artefacts to help room identification.
-This is commendable of course, but how is the person to find the room in the first place?
+Some have installed wooden framed window memory boxes for residents and families to add personal photographs and recognisable artefacts to help a person identify his or her personal room.
+This is commendable of course, but how is the person to find the corridor in the first place?